It is the spirit who gives life. The flesh profits nothing. The words that I speak to you are spirit, and are life. John 6:63

 13 Saul said, “No man shall be put to death today; for today the Lord has rescued Israel.”

 14 Then Samuel said to the people, “Come!
-Let’s go to Gilgal, and renew the kingdom there.”
+Let us go to Gilgal, and renew the kingdom there.”
 15 All the people went to Gilgal; and there they made Saul king before the Lord in Gilgal.
 There they offered sacrifices of peace offerings before the Lord; and there Saul and all the men of Israel rejoiced greatly.

-43 Therefore Jesus answered them, “Don’t murmur among yourselves.
+43 Therefore Jesus answered them, “Stop grumbling among yourselves.
 44 No one can come to me unless the Father who sent me draws him, and I will raise him up in the last day.
 45 It is written in the prophets, ‘They will all be taught by God.’
 Therefore everyone who hears from the Father and has learned, comes to me.
 46 Not that anyone has seen the Father, except he who is from God.
 He has seen the Father.
 47 Most certainly, I tell you, he who believes in me has eternal life.
 48 I am the bread of life.
 49 Your fathers ate the manna in the wilderness and they died.
 50 This is the bread which comes down from heaven, that anyone may eat of it and not die.
-51 I am the living bread which came down out of heaven.
+51 I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever.
 Yes, the bread which I will give for the life of the world is my flesh.”

 52 The Jews therefore contended with one another, saying, “How can this man give us his flesh to eat?”

-53 Jesus therefore said to them, “Most certainly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you don’t have life in yourselves.
+53 Jesus therefore said to them, “Most certainly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life in yourselves.
 54 He who eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
 55 For my flesh is food indeed, and my blood is drink indeed.
 56 He who eats my flesh and drinks my blood lives in me, and I in him.
 57 As the living Father sent me, and I live because of the Father; so he who feeds on me, he will also live because of me.
 58 This is the bread which came down from heaven—not as our fathers ate the manna, and died.
 He who eats this bread will live forever.”

 59 He said these things in the synagogue, as he taught in Capernaum.